vaamarnath/amarnath.github.io/_posts/2015-01-25-moving-to-jekyll.md

 ---
 layout: post
 title: Moving to Jekyll
+summary: The big step for re-initiation to blogging.
 ---
 This blog has been lying inactive for months now and I have been trying to move away from my self hosted Wordpress site.
 Maintaining the Wordpress is a bit tricky.